JuanEcheagaray75/Data-Science-and-Math-Notes/college/semester-5/applied-crypto/01-penetration-techniques.md

 ### Capabilities and technologies in place

+> Good pentests do not check for un-patched systems.
+They also test the capabilities of the target organization

+1. Ability to detect and respond to information gathering
+2. Ability to detect and respond to foot printing
+3. Ability to detect and respond to scanning and vulnerability analysis
+4. Ability to detect and respond to infiltration
+5. Ability to detect and respond to data aggregation
+6. Ability to detect and respond to data ex-filtration

 ## Intelligence gathering

 - Information gathering on the given organization, the goal is finding attack mediums on the target